 - Forgetting is nature’s most sophisticated spam filter.
 It’s what allows the brain to focus, enabling sought-after facts to pop to mind.
 It works to block distracting information, to clear away useless clutter.

-- “If we remembered everything, we should on most occasions be as ill off as if we remembered nothing.” – Nineteenth-century American psychologist, William James.
+“If we remembered everything, we should on most occasions be as ill off as if we remembered nothing.” – William James, nineteenth-century American psychologist

 - With a little forgetting, you get benefits from further studies that strengthen learning, like an exercised muscle.